jmettraux/eurotrash/src/_creatures.md

 * DCs: str15 con15 dex10 int08 wis10 cha13
 * Skills: _Spy_ +3, _Grapple_ +2

 A revenant (animated corpse) inhabiting a cairn.
-Another name for them is "Haugbui", mound-dweller.
+Another name for them is "Haugbui", barrow-wight, mound-dweller.

+_Immunity_ In some traditions, draugrs may only be hurt by magical or silver weapons.

 _Origin_ Scandinavian saga literature and folktale.